JetBrains/intellij-scala/CONTRIBUTING.md

   - If you have some non-primary, but related issues you can reference them in the commit message body.
   - In the last commit of a series which fixes an issue, append `#SCL-XXXXX fixed` to the end of the first message line issue which is fixed.
 This will close the YouTrack issues automatically when the change is merged into main branch.
 - Use short subsystem prefix in your commits.
-We don't have a fixed set of such prefixes.
-Use common sense and at least same prefix for a related group of commits
+We don't have a fixed set of such subsystems.
+Use common sense and, at least, the same prefix for a related group of commits
 - Try to provide any extra helpful information in the commit message body
 - Try to keep commits focused to help reviewers

 #### Examples of commit messages:

->sbt shell: delete SigIntAction #SCL-14369 #SCL-16727 #SCL-12030
+> [sbt shell] delete SigIntAction #SCL-14369 #SCL-16727 #SCL-12030
 >
 > It's not actual after #SCL-15583:
 > we now have a common shortcut for "Stop" action (see tooltip over the "stop" button)

-> annotator: dont annotate ConstructorInvocation in definitions (#SCL-20540, #SCL-20737) fixed
+> [annotator] dont annotate ConstructorInvocation in definitions (#SCL-20540, #SCL-20737) fixed
 >
 > also related #SCL-20185